EMS-TAG-SciML/ems-tag-sciml.github.io/index.md

 ## Mailing List

-To subscribe to our mailing list, send an e-mail to ems-tag-sciml-chair@listes.math.cnrs.fr
+To subscribe to our mailing list, send an e-mail to [ems-tag-sciml-chair@listes.math.cnrs.fr](mailto:ems-tag-sciml-chair@listes.math.cnrs.fr).

 ## Group Members